TannerHeartCare

 What to expect after your cardiac catheterization

-Heart caths take between 10 to 15 minutes.
+Heart caths take at least an hour, including patient prep, the procedure itself (typically 30-45 minutes) and moving to recovery.
 You will usually need to stay three to four hours after the procedure to rest and recover.

 After the procedure, your care team will monitor your heart rate, blood pressure and temperature and check for signs of bleeding at the insertion site.
 If the catheter is inserted through your leg, you may need to lie still with your leg extended for several hours.